doojin88/leo-toy-webchat-kafka/README.md

 # leo-toy-webchat-kafka

 ## Purpose
-Learn how to broadcast kafka streams to clients connected by websocket.
+Learn how to broadcast Kafka streams to clients connected by WebSocket.

 ## Related programs
 - spring boot